Explore the Future of Movement and Computing

 Research papers and practice works can be either submitted in the ACM submission track or in the Open submission track.
 Abstracts from doctoral consortium must be submitted only in the Open submission track.

-Research papers will be presented in an oral or poster session, according to the wishes of the authors and the choice of the organizers.
-Practice works will be presented in dedicated sessions or in the performance promenade.
+Research papers will be presented on site in an oral or poster session, according to the wishes of the authors and the choice of the organizers.
+Practice works will be presented on site in dedicated sessions or in the performance promenade.
 Accepted students from the doctoral consortium will give an oral presentation in a dedicated session.

 Submission site : https://moco-2026.sciencesconf.org